invariant-labs/docs/docs/faq.md

 **7. What wallets can I use?**

 You can use any wallet that is compatible with the blockchain on which you're transacting.
-We recommend [Nightly Wallet](https://nightly.app/), which supports Solana, Aleph Zero, and Vara Network, among others.
+We recommend [Nightly Wallet](https://nightly.app/), which supports Solana, Aleph Zero, Vara Network and Eclipse, among others.

 **8. How can I verify that the transaction was completed?**